Leon Battista Alberti: Architectural works

-Alberti did not concern himself with the practicalities of building, and very few of his major works were brought to completion.
-As a designer and a student of Vitruvius and of ancient Roman remains, he grasped the nature of column and lintel architecture, from the visual rather than structural viewpoint, and correctly employed the Classical orders, unlike his contemporary, Brunelleschi, who used the Classical column and pilaster in a free interpretation.
-Among Alberti's concerns was the social effect of architecture, and to this end he was very well aware of the cityscape.
+Alberti did not concern himself with engineering, and very few of his major projects were built.
+As a designer and a student of Vitruvius and of ancient Roman architecture, he studied column and lintel based architecture, from a visual rather than structural viewpoint.
+He correctly employed the Classical orders, unlike his contemporary, Brunelleschi, who used the Classical column and pilaster in a free interpretation.
+Alberti reflected on the social effects of architecture, and was attentive to the urban landscape.
 This is demonstrated by his inclusion, at the Rucellai Palace, of a continuous bench for seating at the level of the basement.
 Alberti anticipated the principle of street hierarchy, with wide main streets connected to secondary streets, and buildings of equal height.

-In Rome he was employed by Pope Nicholas V for the restoration of the Roman aqueduct of Acqua Vergine, which debouched into a simple basin designed by Alberti, which was swept away later by the Baroque Trevi Fountain.
+In Rome he was employed by Pope Nicholas V for the restoration of the Roman aqueduct of Acqua Vergine, which debouched into a simple basin designed by Alberti, which was later replaced by the Baroque Trevi Fountain.

-In some studies, the authors propose that the Villa Medici in Fiesole might owe its design to Alberti, not to Michelozzo, and that it then became the prototype of the Renaissance villa.
-This hilltop dwelling, commissioned by Giovanni de' Medici, Cosimo il Vecchio's second son, with its view over the city, may be the very first example of a Renaissance villa: that is to say it follows the Albertian criteria for rendering a country dwelling a "villa suburbana".
-Under this perspective the Villa Medici in Fiesole could therefore be considered the "muse" for numerous other buildings, not only in the Florence area, which from the end of the fifteenth century onward find inspiration and creative innovation from it.
+Some researchers suggested that the Villa Medici in Fiesole might have been designed by Alberti, rather than by Michelozzo.
+This hilltop residence commissioned by Giovanni de' Medici, Cosimo il Vecchio's second son, with its view over the city, is sometimes considered the first example of a Renaissance villa: it reflects the writing by Alberti about country residential buildings as "villa suburbana".
+The building later inspired numerous other similar projects buildings from the end of the fifteenth century.

 Tempio Malatestiano, Rimini

 The Tempio Malatestiano in Rimini (1447, 1453–60) is the rebuilding of a Gothic church.
-The facade, with its dynamic play of forms, was left incomplete.
+The façade, with its dynamic play of forms, was left incomplete.

 Façade of Palazzo Rucellai

-The design of the façade of the Palazzo Rucellai (1446–51) was one of several commissions for the Rucellai family.
-The design overlays a grid of shallow pilasters and cornices in the Classical manner onto rusticated masonry, and is surmounted by a heavy cornice.
+The design of the façade of the Palazzo Rucellai (1446–51) was one of several commissioned by the Rucellai family.
+The design overlays a grid of shallow pilasters and cornices in classical style onto rusticated masonry, and is surmounted by a heavy cornice.
 The inner courtyard has Corinthian columns.
-The palace set a standard in the use of Classical elements that is original in civic buildings in Florence, and greatly influenced later palazzi.
-The work was executed by Bernardo Rosselino.
+The palace introduced set the use of classical building elements in civic buildings in Florence, and became very influential.
+The work was executed by Bernardo Rossellino.